 Opening your box of curriculum

-Although my children are excited for the new books when that box first arrives, I don’t open it right away.
+Although my children are excited about the new books when that box first arrives, I don’t open it right away.
 I let my kids wander off and forget about it.
 I wait to open the box until they are doing something else that has all of their attention.
-That way I can see what is coming out of our BookShark curriculum box without losing something as one of my children runs off with a new book that they want to look at, I get to check it off as arrived and I know that it’s somewhere in our house after our kids have been looking through them all summer.
+That way I can see what is coming out of our BookShark curriculum box without losing something like one of my children runs off with a new book that they want to look at, I get to check it off as arrived and I know that it’s somewhere in our house after our kids have been looking through them all summer.

 The first thing I do is grab a few things: